 HARQ RTT is supported for both HARQ enabled and HARQ disabled cases by allowing HARQ RTT timer to be set to different values.
 FFS on the specific values that can be used for HARQ disabled case.

-Q2.3.1-3a (old issue): For resource pool where PSFCH is not configured and not configured, in case SCI does not indicate re-transmission resource, how to decide the RTT timer length?
+Q2.3.1-3a (old issue): For resource pool where PSFCH is not configured, in case SCI does not indicate re-transmission resource, how to decide the RTT timer length?

-Option-1: use a same RTT timer length value
+Option-1: use a same RTT timer length value, i.e., a same value for FB-disabled case regardless whether PSFCH is configured or not

 Option-2: use different RTT timer length value, e.g., fix the length of RTT timer length for pool without PSFCH to be zero

-Option-3: Yes, a value different from the value used for FB-disabled case is needed

 Q2.3.1-3b (new issue): For Re-tx timer, do you think a single value is sufficient to cover all cases (FB-enable/disable, PSFCH configured/not-configured), or is there a need to use different values for different cases?